-Singing places great demands on the body which can throw the alignment of the posture out by tensing and straining muscles.
-This forces the singer to adjust the position of their pelvis and neck.
-Any adjustment made will affect the singer’s breath capacity and best breath management.
+Singing onstage places great demands on the body depending on the type of stage, costume and demands of the role you are performing.
+Sometimes circumstances combine to force the singer to adjust the position of their pelvis and neck.
+Any adjustment made can affect the singer’s breath capacity, postural alignment and best breath management.

-Over time it will shorten muscles if they are kept in a contracted position.
+Over time muscles can shorten if they are kept in a contracted position.
 Vocal Massage can help release and lengthen these muscles again, bring the body back into alignment, and let you sing with more ease.

 In a Vocal Massage the muscles most relevant to singers (see Anatomy of the Voice section) are addressed.
 Each vocal massage is different as it is customised to the individual singer.
 After a postural assessment and discussion of problems you may be experiencing, a treatment plan will be agreed upon.

 I treat muscles around the hips, diaphragm, upper torso, shoulders and neck and work on them as needed.
 Myofascial technique (see Massage Techniques) is used around the larynx as it is very gentle, non-invasive and effective for this area.